JoinCODED/WS-Dart-M8-Classes/01_classes/10_super_class_constructor.md

 }
 ```

-We do this by creating a constructor for the subclass, then a colon `:` then the keyword `super` followed by a parenthesis.
+We do that by creating a constructor for the subclass, followed by a colon `:`, then the keyword `super` followed by parentheses.

-Now in our subclass constructor we require the argument:
+Now, in our subclass constructor, we require the argument name:

 ```dart
 class Fish extends Animal {